GDQuest/godot-steering-ai-framework/README.md

     rotation += angular_velocity * delta

-# In order to support both 2D and 3D, the toolkit uses Vector3, so the conversion is required
+# In order to support both 2D and 3D, the framework uses Vector3, so the conversion is required
 # when using 2D nodes.
 The Z component can be left to 0 safely.
 func update_agent() -> void:
     agent.position.x = global_position.x